 UNDER THE WELCOME MAT IS THE WORST PLASE TO HIDE YOUR SPARE KEY

 By default, it’s the first spot burglars would check for a key.
 It’s almost like rolling out the red carpet for them.

 IN OR UNDER YOUR FRONT DOOR FLOWER POT

 The second best place a burglar would check, this ‘clever’ hiding spot serves you and a burglar the same.

-IN THE CENTER OF A POORLY PLACED FAKE ROCK
+IN A POORLY PLACED FAKE ROCK

 INSIDE YOUR WALLET